-Do Not Disturb is useful, but it mutes notifications from every app on your Mac.
-If you only want to stop one or two apps from buzzing you, there’s a different method to use.
+Although Do Not Disturb is useful, it mutes notifications from every app on your Mac.
+You’ll want to use another method if you only want to stop certain apps from disturbing you.

 Step 1: Like before, click on System Preferences and select Notifications.

 Step 2: On the left side of the window, find the app whose notifications you want to stop.

 Step 3: You should see a toggle option that says Allow Notifications From [App Name].
 Click on it; The toggle should switch and turn gray.
 It’s that simple— you’ve now blocked that app’s alerts.

 Step 4: If you don’t wish to block notifications entirely, but you need to limit pop-ups from just appearing on your screen, you can confine alerts to the Notification Center.
 In your settings, under [App Name] Alert Style, select None.
 After that, you can uncheck the checkboxes for Show Notification Preview, Badge App Icon, and Play Sound for Notifications.